aaanh/reroll.ing/README.md

 So...
 I built this full-stack FGO gacha simulator in, what is to me, a record time of 5 days (to reach MVP status).

+Since then, I have iterated over the application like mad to dish out features.

 ## N.B.

 I do not own the characters, names, and attributes that might appear during the usage of this software.
 Those are the intellectual properties of their respective copyright holders.